 Keep a tight hold on your things as opportunists are everywhere!

 Golden rule number 3.
-Never leave anything anywhere.
+Never leave anything anywhere, ever.
 If you are in a cafe don’t put your phone on the table and don’t leave your bag on the floor.
-Either has it on your lap on attached o you in some way.
+Either has it on your lap on attached to you in some way.

 Golden rule number 4 choose your ATM wisely.
-Due to the ATM charges I alwauys withdraw the maximum amount per transaction.
+Due to the ATM charges I always withdraw the maximum amount per transaction.
 Doing this on the street always makes me super nervous.
 Then walking home with a bag full of money isn’t ideal either.
 There are a few ways you withdraw money in Bogota safely, or at least with less risk.